Evermystery

 "That is the most you sentence you've ever said."

-She sat in the chair and rose slowly through the amber light, trailing her fingers along the spines as she went.
-At the top she could see the whole library spread out below her—a vast, impossible forest of shelves stretching to the horizon, each one a different height, each one reaching.
+She sat.
+The chair carried her up through the amber light, and she dragged her fingers along the spines as she rose.
+From the top, the library spread out below her—a vast, impossible forest of shelves stretching to the horizon, each one a different height, each one reaching.
+Far down at the bottom, Jeremy stood with his head tipped back, a small figure watching her go.

-"We're going to need more books," she said.
+"We're going to need more books," she called down.

 They spent three hours in the library that night.
 Added a fireplace that crackled with a sound file Jeremy had recorded in the farmhouse in the Azores.
 Added a window that looked out on a coastline Grace had drawn from memory—the view from the seawall in Nordeste, the boats, the black Atlantic.
-Added a second chair beside the first, because some heights are better shared.
+Added a second chair beside the first.

 A concert hall shaped like the inside of a nautilus shell, where the acoustics were so precise you could hear a whisper from the stage in the last row.
 Grace designed the seats.
 Jeremy designed the structure.
 They held a fake opening night—dressed their avatars in formal wear, gave toasts to an empty room.